CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab1.1.md

 7. For ADLS data source, use the **Account Key** option and enter the **Adls storage account Access key** that is available in the **Environment Variables** tab (next to the Lab Guide).
 8. Notice the **ADLSData** folder has multiple dimensions: Geo, Product, Reseller, and Date.
 It also has Sales facts.

-   1. **Geo dimension** is created by merging data from the Cities, Countries, and States query.
+   a. **Geo dimension** is created by merging data from the Cities, Countries, and States query.

-   2. **Product dimension** is created by merging data from Product Groups and Product Item Group query.
+   b. **Product dimension** is created by merging data from Product Groups and Product Item Group query.

-   3. **Reseller dimension** is filtered using the BuyingGroup query.
+   c. **Reseller dimension** is filtered using the BuyingGroup query.

-   4. **Sales fact** is created by merging InvoiceLineItems with Invoice query.
+   d. **Sales fact** is created by merging InvoiceLineItems with Invoice query.

 9. For the Snowflake data source, use the Snowflake **Username** and Snowflake **Password** that is available in the **Environment Variables** tab (next to the Lab Guide).

 10. Notice the SnowflakeData folder has the Supplier dimension and PO (Order / Spend) fact.

-   1. **Supplier dimension** is created by merging the Suppliers query with the SupplierCategories query.
+      a. **Supplier dimension** is created by merging the Suppliers query with the SupplierCategories query.

-   2. **PO fact** is created by merging PO with PO Line Items query.
+      b. **PO fact** is created by merging PO with PO Line Items query.

 11. For the SharePoint data source, enter the **Username** and **Password** available in **Environment Variables** tab (next to Lab guide).
 Please select the Microsoft account option.

-12. Notice the SharepointData folder has a People dimension.
+12. Notice the **SharepointData** folder has a People dimension.

     # ![](../media/img17.png)